spcourse/acquisition/50 crawling/contents.md

 * Have a look at the `find()` function in the documentation of BeautifulSoup4 and look for the CSS selectors, they will make this exercise much easier!
 * The script will be not be fast.
 Each page has a lot of text to get through, and there will be hundreds of pages.
 This is not a problem.
 But, for your own convenience, **create a small test input file with only two or three movies**, to see if it's working correctly before you run the script for the entire dataset.
 * There is at least one movie that has no language listed at all ([this one](https://www.imdb.com/title/tt2185022/)).
 Think of a way that makes sure your program doesn't crash when your Beautifulsoup `find()` doesn't find any languages.
 You could test this movie explicitly in your small test input file!

-## Part 2: Actors

-But now that we have the data crawled and scraped, we might ask ourselves some additional questions.

-Which actor was most influential between 1930 and 2020?

-Again, we'll reformulate the question so we can give some sort of answer given our data:

-Which actor has appeared the most in the top 5 movies of all the years between 1930 and 2020?

-### Goal

-Write a program called `visualize_actors.py` that generates a bar plot of the top 50 actors with the most appearances in our dataset.

-Usage:

-    $ python visualize_actors.py data/top5-actors-languages.csv plots/actors.png

-The program has the following requirements:

-- It should accept two command line arguments.
-The first argument is the location of the data file, the second argument is the location of the output file.
-So with the call above the program will generate a plot `actors.png` in the directory `plots`, based on the data of `top5` in the directory `data`.
-- It should read the input into a pandas DataFrame.
-- It should output a `.png` file containing a bar plot.
-This can be done using matplotlibs [savefig](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html) method.
-- The horizontal axis of the plots should have the actors (only the 50 actors with the most appearances), the vertical axis should have the number of appearances of that actor.
-Printing 50 names vertically might make your plot illegible, try to change this so that its clear what bar belongs to what actor.
-- The bar plot should be sorted (highest first).

-### Question 2

-(write your answers in a document called `answers.txt`)

-Looking at your plot, which actor was the most influential?

-## Part 3: Languages

-We're going to visualize the language representation in top rated movies, to answer the question:

-How did language influence in the top rated movies change over the last 9 decades?

-Write a program called `visualize_languages.py` that generates a line plot of **the top 10 languages** (that occur the most in our dataset) over time.

-Usage:

-    $ python visualize_languages.py data/top5-actors-languages.csv plots/languages.png

-The program has the following requirements:

-- It should accept two command line arguments.
-The first argument is the location of the data file, the second argument is the location of the output file.
-So with the call above the program will generate a plot `languages.png` in the directory `plots`, based on the data of `top5-actors-languages` in the directory `data`.
-- It should read the input into a pandas DataFrame.
-- It should output a `.png` file containing a line plot with one line per language.
-This can be done using matplotlibs [savefig](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html) method.
-- The plot should have a legend making clear which line corresponds to which language.
-- It should show the number of occurrences of each language *per decade*.
-(Each occurrence counts equally, whether it's the first language or the last language for a movie).
-- The horizontal axis of the plot should have the decades (1930s to 2010s), the vertical axis should have the number of occurrences.

-### Hints

-- Keep in mind that there is at least one movie for which there is no language available, and that a couple of movies also have one of their languages listed as `'None'`.

-### Question 3

-(write your answers in a document called `answers.txt`)

-Looking at your plot, which was the second most influential language in the 1970s?

-### Question 4
-(write your answers in a document called `answers.txt`)

-And which language was the second most influential in the 2010s?

-## Done